 The Company adopted Statement of Financial Accounting Standards ("SFAS") No. 123(R), Share-Based Payment ("SFAS No. 123(R)") under the modified prospective method on January 1, 2006.
 Under the "modified prospective" method, compensation cost is recognized in the financial statements beginning with the effective date, based on the requirements of SFAS No. 123(R) for all share-based payments granted after that date, and based on the requirements of Statement of Financial Accounting Standards No.123, Accounting for Stock Based Compensation ("SFAS No. 123") for all unvested awards granted prior to the effective date of SFAS No. 123(R).
-SFAS No. 123(R) eliminates the intrinsic value measurement method of accounting in Accounting Principles Board Opinion 25 and generally requires measuring the cost of the employee services received in exchange for an award of equity instruments based on the fair value of the award on the date of the grant.
+SFAS No. 123(R) eliminates the intrinsic value measurement method of accounting Principles Board Opinion 25 and generally requires measuring the cost of the employee services received in exchange for an award of equity instruments based on the fair value of the award on the date of the grant.
 The standard requires grant date fair value to be estimated using either an option-pricing model which is consistent with the terms of the award or a market observed price, if such a price exists.
 Such costs must be recognized over the period during which an employee is required to provide service in exchange for the award.
 The standard also requires estimating the number of instruments that will ultimately be issued, rather than accounting for forfeitures as they occur.

-As of March 31, 2007, the Company maintained one stock-based compensation plan, the BioSante Pharmaceuticals, Inc. Amended and Restated 1998 Stock Plan, which is described below.
-The non-cash, stock-based compensation cost that has been incurred by the Company in connection with this plan was \$220,798 and \$859,013 for the three months ended March 31, 2007 and 2006, respectively.
+As of June 30, 2007, the Company maintained one stock-based compensation plan, the BioSante Pharmaceuticals, Inc. Amended and Restated 1998 Stock Plan, which is described below.
+The non-cash, stock-based compensation cost that has been incurred by the Company in connection with this plan was \$363,702 and \$975,222 for the six months ended June 30, 2007 and 2006, respectively.
 No income tax benefit has been recognized in the Company's statement of operations for stock-based compensation arrangements due to the Company's net loss position.

 The BioSante Pharmaceuticals, Inc. Amended and Restated 1998 Stock Plan (the "Plan") permits the grant of stock options and stock awards to its employees, directors and consultants.
-As of March 31, 2007, 3,000,000 shares of the Company's common stock were reserved for issuance under the Plan, and 1,317,820 shares remained available for issuance, in each case, subject to adjustment as provided in the Plan.
+As of June 30, 2007, 3,000,000 shares of the Company's common stock were reserved for issuance under the Plan, and 1,334,428 shares remained available for issuance, in each case, subject to adjustment as provided in the Plan.
 The Company believes that equity-based incentives, such as stock options and stock awards, align the interest of its employees, directors and consultants with those of its stockholders.
-Options are generally granted with an exercise price equal to the market price of the Company's common stock on the date of the grant; outstanding employee stock options generally vest ratably over a period of time and have 10-year contractual terms.
+Options are granted with an exercise price equal to the market price of the Company's common stock on the date of the grant; outstanding employee stock options generally vest ratably over a period of time and have 10-year contractual terms.
 In certain instances, stock options have been granted which were exercisable immediately.
 In these instances, stock-based compensation expense was recognized on the grant date in an amount equal to the fair value of the related options.
 No stock awards have been granted under the Plan.
 The Compensation Committee of the Board of Directors of the Company may at its sole discretion modify or accelerate the vesting of any stock option or stock award at any time but may not reprice any outstanding options without obtaining stockholder approval.

 The fair value of each option grant has been estimated on the date of grant using the Black-Scholes option-pricing-model.
-The assumptions in the table below reflect the weighted average of all stock option grants during the first quarter ended March 31, 2007 and 2006.
+The assumptions in the table below reflect the weighted average of all stock options granted during the six months ended June 30, 2007 and 2006.